-Analysis of chemical wood composition of Populus deltoides x masimowiczii and Populus trichocarpa 2.5, 3, 5 and 7-year-old and 30-year-old wood from Populus nigra and Populus alba showed that:
+The comparison between the chemical wood composition of Populus deltoides x masimowiczii and Populus trichocarpa 2.5, 3, 5 and 7-year-old and 30-year-old wood from Populus nigra and Populus alba showed that:

-- the wood of 7-year-old P. deltoides x maximowiczii and P. trichocarpa contained less mineral substances as compared to their contents in 2.5, 3 and 5-year-old wood and similar percentage to wood in 30-year-old P. alba, - the extractives content in poplar wood depended from its variety and growth environment, - the cellulose content in poplar wood did not depend from its age, variety and growth environment, - the lignin content in Populus deltoides x maximowiczii and Populus trichocarpa wood did not depend from its age and was similar to the lignin content in 30-year-old P. nigra wood, - 30-year-old P. nigra and P. alba wood had a lower holocellulose content as compared to its contents in wood of P. deltoides x maximowiczii and P. trichocarpa, regardless of their age.
+- the wood of 7-year-old P. deltoides x maximowiczii and P. trichocarpa contained less mineral substances as compared to their contents in 2.5, 3 and 5-year-old wood and similar percentage to wood in 30-year-old P. alba, - the extractives content in poplar wood depended from its variety and growth environment, - the cellulose content in poplar wood did not depend from its age, variety and growth environment, - the lignin content in poplar wood increased slightly in parallel with age of trees, and 7year-old P. deltoides x maximowiczii wood had a higher lignin content as compared to P. trichocarpa wood and was similar to the lignin content in 30-year-old P. alba wood, - 30-year-old P. nigra and P. alba wood had a lower holocellulose content as compared to its contents in wood of P. deltoides x maximowiczii and P. trichocarpa, regardless of their age.

-ACKNOWLEDGEMENTS: This work was financed by project from the National Centre for Research and Development, which was "Intelligent systems for breeding and cultivation of wheat, maize, and poplar for optimized biomass production, biofuels, and modified wood" (BIOSTRATEG2/298241/10/NCBR/2016).
+Acknowledgements: This work was financed by project from the National Centre for Research and Development, which was "Intelligent systems for breeding and cultivation of wheat, maize, and poplar for optimized biomass production, biofuels, and modified wood" (BIOSTRATEG2/298241/10/NCBR/2016).